cantinaverse/cantinaverse/README.md

-# CantinaVerse Development Team
+# Hey Its WAGMI

 ## 👋 About

-Welcome to the CantinaVerse development team's GitHub profile!
+I am a part of the CantinaVerse development team!
 We're building a comprehensive blockchain ecosystem on Optimism's L2 Superchain, creating innovative solutions for NFT trading, token creation, gaming, and decentralized governance.

 ## 🚀 What We're Building